stremann/react-flypro/README.md

 The React Flypro source code is written in ES2015 but it is precompiled both CommonJS and UMD builds to ES5 so they work in [any modern browser](http://caniuse.com/#feat=es5).

+### API

+#### `wrap([states], [handlers])`

+Wrap React component to Flypro store.
+It does not modify the component class passed to it.
+It *returns* a new, wrapped component class, for you to use.

+##### Arguments

+1.  [`states(state, [ownProps]): stateProps`]: if the function is specified, the component will subscribe to Flypro store updates.
+Any time it updates, `states` will be called.
+Its result must be a plain object, and it will be merged into the component’s props.
+If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `states` will be additionally re-invoked whenever the component receives new props.

+2.  [`handlers(send, [ownProps]): sendProps`]: if a function is passed, it will be given `send`.
+The default implementation injects `send` into your component’s props.
+If `ownProps` is specified as a second argument, its value will be the props passed to your component, and `handlers` will be re-invoked whenever the component receives new props.

+##### Returns

+A React component class that injects state and commands into your component according to the specified options.

 ### Change Log

 This project adheres to [Semantic Versioning](http://semver.org/).